vhoang55/kafka-messaging/README.md

 run: kafka-topics.sh --list --zookeeper localhost:2181  (simpleTopic is return from the list).

-Once the topic is create, we are ready dump a simple message on it from node-kafka producer:
+Once the topic is created, we are ready dump a simple message on to it from the node-kafka producer:

 run the following commands: